-Environmental engineers help identify and develop solutions to environmental problems in order to protect the population from harm or enhance people’s quality of life.
-An environmental engineer may assist with a project aimed at improving a recycling process in a nearby municipality or may work with an organization to monitor levels of air pollution and take necessary action.
+Environmental engineers help identify and develop solutions to environmental problems to protect the population from harm or enhance people’s quality of life.
+For example, an environmental engineer may assist with a project to improve a recycling process in a nearby municipality or work with an organization to monitor levels of air pollution and take necessary action.

-Those interested in environmental engineering might consider how to create sustainable buildings, or how contaminated waste sites are cleaned up.
-To pursue this profession, prospective environmental engineers will need to complete a bachelor’s degree in environmental, civil, mechanical, or chemical engineering.
+Those interested in environmental engineering might consider how to create sustainable buildings or how contaminated waste sites are cleaned up.
+To pursue this profession, prospective environmental engineers must complete a bachelor’s degree in environmental, civil, mechanical, or chemical engineering.
 In addition, because environmental engineers often work in teams to complete large-scale processes or projects, they must have the ability to work well with others.

-Read on to learn more about this profession, including specializations, common employers, day-to-day tasks, and typical environmental engineer work environments.
+Read on to learn about this profession, including specializations, common employers, day-to-day tasks, and typical environmental engineer work environments.

 According to the Bureau of Labor Statistics (BLS), environmental engineers consider the earth’s natural resources while applying physical, biological, and chemical principles to address local, regional, and global environmental issues.
 Depending on their specialization, environmental engineers may work on any of the following projects throughout their careers:

-This is only a small sample of the type of work available to an environmental engineer.
-Engineers in this industry may expect to work on any project that is aimed at protecting the environment and developing ways to make life better for the global community.
+This is only a small sample of the work available to an environmental engineer.
+Engineers in this industry may expect to work on any project aimed at protecting the environment and developing ways to make life better for the global community.

-Like many other fields of engineering, environmental engineering includes a variety of specializations, which are described in detail below.
+Like many other engineering fields, environmental engineering includes a variety of specializations, which are described in detail below.
 Anyone interested in a career in environmental engineering will benefit from exploring the full range of options available in this dynamic field:

 Coastal engineering involves aspects of civil engineering and focuses on risks and demands posed by any development along a coastline.
 A coastal engineer may work for a public or federal agency or a private organization and may be responsible for monitoring the effects of wave activity, any detriment to coastal flora and fauna, and anything else related to the shore.